madegowda11/StudySit/README.md

 Congratulations!
 You've made your first contribution.

-Code of conduct
+Code of conduct:
  Be respectful, inclusive, and constructive in discussions, reviews, and issues.

-License
+License:
  This project is licensed under the MIT License.